Master the mathematics of Low-Rank Adaptation (LoRA), adapter injection strategies, and memory/compute tradeoffs compared to full fine-tuning.

 When a request comes in for Client A, the system adds Adapter A's weights to the computation.
 When a request comes for Client B, it swaps to Adapter B. This takes milliseconds.

-Systems like S-LoRA[4] optimize this further by batching requests from different adapters together, enabling a single GPU to serve thousands of fine-tuned variants simultaneously with near-zero overhead.
+Systems like lorax (from Predibase) and S-LoRA[4] optimize this further by batching requests from different adapters together, enabling a single GPU to serve thousands of fine-tuned variants simultaneously with near-zero overhead.

-A recent improvement called DoRA[5] decomposes the weight update into two components: magnitude and direction.
+A recent improvement called DoRA (Weight-Decomposed LoRA)[5] decomposes the weight update into two components: magnitude and direction.

-where is a learnable magnitude vector and is the column-wise norm.
+where is a learnable magnitude vector (one scalar per output channel), is element-wise multiplication, , and is the Frobenius norm (the standard norm for matrices).

 Empirically, DoRA achieves higher accuracy than LoRA at the same rank, especially for tasks requiring subtle reasoning.
 Since the decomposition can be merged back into standard linear weights after training, DoRA has zero inference overhead compared to base models.